 2. A system logbook

-3. Suitable commissioning report or previous thorough examination and test
+3. Suitable commissioning report or previous thorough examination and test report

 If the above items are not available it is not possible to complete a thorough examination and test since the existing system is considered undocumented.